FLinguenheld/st/readme.md

     git clone https://git.suckless.org/st

-The config is edited in the *config.def.h*, the install will create a copy in *config.h*:
+The config is edited in the *config.def.h*.
+The installation will create a copy named *config.h*:

+    rm -f config.h
-    sudo rm -f config.h && sudo make clean install
+    sudo sudo make clean install

 [Patches](https://st.suckless.org/patches/):
 Download them in the folder */patches*, patch and reinstall:

     patch --merge -i /path/to/patch.diff

+---
+requirements:
+    fontconfig
+    libX11
+    libXft

 ---
 To see the modifier list: